giantswarm/handbook/content/docs/glossary/_index.md

 For Giant Swarm an example is running the Kubernetes conformance tests against a workload cluster.
 Whereas an _integration test_ only tests a single component within the Giant Swarm release.

+### Ephemeral Management Cluster (Ephemeral MC)

+A short-lived [Management Cluster](#management-cluster-mc) that is used for testing the creation of management clusters.
+An Ephermaral Management Cluster is created, destroyed and recreated to test the full lifecycle of MCs and is usually managed via automated testing.
+The same name and configuration is used for each test run.

+It is expected that an Ephemeral Management Cluster isn't always available and ideally should only exist while it is being actively tested.

+These clusters should have all alerts silenced.

 ---

 ## F